-One of Dr. Khaimi’s latest accolades is the release of the book, Essentials of Glaucoma Surgery, which was published in June, 2012, and has been widely distributed.
+One of Dr. Khaimi’s significant accolades is the release of the book, Essentials of Glaucoma Surgery, which was published in June 2012, and has been widely distributed.
 Dr. Khaimi served as Associate Editor for the text and was also personally involved in the composition of multiple chapters.
 The book is the first of its kind for glaucoma surgery and provides a window into glaucoma surgical procedures with rapid insight and ready-to-reference information from more than 50 experienced surgeons in the profession.
-This resource uses a real world approach to explain surgical glaucoma, allowing the information to be quickly digested and put to use by the reader.
+This resource uses a real-world approach to explain surgical glaucoma, allowing the information to be quickly digested and put to use by the reader.
 A section is included that offers perspectives from renowned experts on glaucoma surgery from where it began to where the future will go.
 With its real-world approach, user-friendly format, expert advice, and unique point of view, practicing ophthalmologists, residents, fellows, and medical students will benefit from this book.

 Dr. Khaimi belongs to the Chandler Grant Society whose members are focused on preventing blindness from glaucoma through integration of research and clinical disciplines.
 Certified by the American Board of Ophthalmology, Dr. Khaimi is also a member of the American Glaucoma Society, the American Academy of Ophthalmology, the American Society of Cataract and Refractive surgery, Oklahoma Academy of Ophthalmology, and the American Medical Association.
 He also serves as a glaucoma panel member on the Practicing Ophthalmologist Curriculum Committee, American Academy of Ophthalmology.